metrixwang/metrixwang.github.io/_pages/Research.md

 ## WORKING PAPERS

-1. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions (2019) (Single Author), submitted
+1. Consistent Estimation of Models Defined by Conditional Moment Restrictions Under Minimal Identifying Conditions (2019)

 2. A Simple Asymptotically F-Distributed Portmanteau Test for Time Series Models with Uncorrelated Innovations (2019, with Yixiao Sun, UCSD)  conditionally accepted at the JBES